Navigation

 Click Add mapping:

-Then, select the connection to use and check the operations that apply to your goals:
+Then, select the connection to use and check the operations (triggers) that apply to your goals: Click on Activate when you are ready to synchronize.

-Step 5: First manual import/export with a CSV file
+Step 5: First Manual Import with a CSV File